 Traditionally, the bath has one end deeper than the other, with the taps located at the shallower end to give the bather space to relax at the other.
 This also affords them a certain amount of privacy, which was very useful when they were found in public washhouses, and kept the water warmer for longer.

 Unlike most modern bath units, slipper baths tend to be designed as freestanding units and look good placed in the centre of a bathroom.
 The edge of the bath usually has a rolled top to make getting in and out easier and the unit stands upon feet to raise it from the floor.

 A variation on this common style is the “double” slipper bath (also known as a “boat” bath) where both ends are high and the centre dips, resulting in a symmetrical form.

 The Chartham traditional double ended slipper bath from The Bath Co. is wonderfully spacious and luxurious

 Modern slipper baths

-If you prefer, you can have wooden blocks or plinths instead of traditional cast iron feet or opt for a flat base rather than four separate supports.
+If you prefer, you can have wooden blocks or plinths instead of traditional cast iron feet or opt for a flat base rather than 4 separate supports.

-The Harding single ended slipper bath is a contemporary take on the traditional slipper bath design
+The Hardy freestanding bath is a contemporary take on the traditional slipper bath design

 Why not browse our range of slipper baths and find the perfect tub for you?